datacite/blog/_posts/2015-12-23-tips-for-the-non-profit-startup.md

 author: mfenner
 ---

-When I started as DataCite Technical Director four months ago, [my first post](http://blog.datacite.org/data-driven-development/) on this blog was about what I called **Data-Driven Development**.
+When I started as DataCite Technical Director four months ago, my first post [@https://blog.datacite.org/data-driven-development] on this blog was about what I called **Data-Driven Development**.
 The post included a lot of ideas on how to approach development and technical infrastructure.
 In this post I want to take a second look.

 While I think the ideas expressed in the blog post are still true, I also learned that the focus of a Technical Director working for a small non-profit is somewhere else.
 The main challenge might be to properly run infrastructure and technical development with limited resources, both in terms of staff and money.
 While DataCite isn't a startup (the organization turned six years old this month), we face many of the same challenges.
 And as a non-profit, we can't take the approach of the typical startup, which in the early stages might have a small staff, but usually can spend more money than it is taking in.